-This chapter discusses advanced AIX Fast Connect features used for customized configurations.
+This chapter discusses various AIX Fast Connect authentication methods and advanced AIX Fast Connect features used for customized configurations.
 For basic administrative procedures, see Chapter 3, "Configuration and Administration," on page 11.

 Note: Several of the features described in this chapter cannot be used simultaneously.